burnpiro/angular-blog/README.md

 # Angular Blog

-Blog based on Angular 1.4 with new router.
+Blog based on Angular 1.4 with ui router.
 Project has his own gulp build tasks which creates dev dist and prod dist.
 In contains also browser-sync live reload and own server to serve files without any external server.

 ## How to install?